mootools/mootools-core/Docs/Request/Request.md

 * emulation  - (*boolean*: defaults to true) If set to true, other methods than 'post' or 'get' are appended as post-data named '\_method' (used in rails)
 * urlEncoded - (*boolean*: defaults to true) If set to true, the content-type header is set to www-form-urlencoded + encoding
 * timeout - (*integer*: defaults to 0) In conjunction with `onTimeout` event, it determines the amount of milliseconds before considering a connection timed out.
 (It's suggested to not use timeout with big files and only when knowing what's expected.)
-* noCache - (*boolean*; defaults to *false*) If *true*, appends a unique *noCache* value to the request to prevent caching.
+* noCache - (*boolean*; defaults to false) If *true*, appends a unique *noCache* value to the request to prevent caching.
 (IE has a bad habit of caching ajax request values.
 Including this script and setting the *noCache* value to true will prevent it from caching.
 The server should ignore the *noCache* value.)
+* user - (*string*: defaults to undefined) When username is set the Request will open with credentials and try to authenticate.
+* pass - (*string*: defaults to undefined) You can use this option together with the `user` option to set authentication credentials when necessary.
+Note that the password will be passed as plain text and is therefore readable by anyone through the source code.
+It is therefore encouraged to use this option carefully

 ### Events: